Anthology editor guide

 Step six: Submission

-The editor will review all contributions and provide comments on anything that needs to be addressed regarding the content and scientific integrity of the contributions.
+After revisions have been made, the full submission should be sent to your editor at Nordicom, who will review all contributions and provide comments on anything that needs to be addressed regarding the content and scientific integrity of the contributions.

 Step seven: Final manuscript delivery